Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 ```
 ## Note to Java developers:

 - Even though the instructions will specifically ask for a function, please don't submit only the function/method.
-Make sure that there is a public class in your code.
+Make sure that there is a wrapping public class in your code.

 ## What does success look like?